-A joint statement issued by both state agencies said the naloxone was funded using approxifrom the Substance Abuse and lives" in Connecticut and nation-Mental Health Services Administration, and administered by DMHAS through the State Opioid Response Grant.
+A joint statement issued by both state agencies said the naloxone was funded using approxiMental Health Services Administration, and administered by DMHAS through the State Opioid Response Grant.

 According to the statement, nearly 6,000 doses of naloxone have been ordered and are being delivered to emergency departments throughout the state at no cost.
-The naloxone will be provided to patients and their loved ones upon discharge, not for how to recognize an opioid overadministration in the emergency department, statement said.
+The naloxone will be provided to patients and their loved administration in the emergency department, statement said.
 It also may be offered to individuals determined to be at risk for having an opioid overdose, even if that is not the problem they're in the emergency room for.